flaugabriel/plans_project/README.md

 * I thinking good to develop a gem for providing this service.
 ### Development environment

-* before run all commands, open this folder backup_retention_plan and continue the steps
+* before run all commands, open this folder backup retention plan and continue the steps inside a folder
 #### Commands
 Build the container step 1